 Schools can refer young people affected by domestic or sexual violence to the specialist worker based in the Camden Safety Net on 020 7974 1864 for advice and support.

-Domestic abuse now includes victims aged 16 and 17 years old who are experiencing abuse within their own intimate relationships and these victims should be referred to Camden Safety Net for a service in their own right.
+Schools and colleges should also be aware that the definition of domestic abuse now includes victims aged 16 and 17 years old who are experiencing abuse within their own intimate relationships and that these victims should be referred to Camden Safety Net for a service in their own right.